talram/data_mining_project/README.md

 ​
 Start the web_scraper_yellow_pages.py
 ​
-run it to get standard text or open and change url at def main funciton ​
+run it to get standard text or open and change url at def main function ​
 ​
 ## Roadmap